bwhitman/onsen/docs/index.md

 You've wired most of it up, so let's take a break and test.

 Plug the Belkin power strip into a wall or extension cable.
-Don't plug anything into its power plug, but plug the USB cable from it into the **MCU**'s USB port.
+Don't plug anything into its power input plug, but plug the USB cable from it into the **MCU**'s USB port.

 The screen should light up saying "Onsen Tamago Pro"!
 After a few seconds, it should show a clock, the current preset, and the start time.
 The clock should be correct and moving.

-If this **doesn't** happen, stop, check your work, and give Brian a call.
+If this **doesn't** happen, stop, check your work, and if it is still not working, give Brian a call.

 If it did happen, _great!_.
 Now let's test the temperature sensor.
 Press the "up" arrow button on the 4-way button pad.
 The screen should turn red, say "Heating", and the number on the right should be showing the current temperature the sensor is detecting, in celsius.
 If it is just laying on the table, it should say 22 or so.
 Hold it in your hand or breathe on it that number should slowly go up.
 If that works, _great!_.
 If it doesn't, or the temperature says 85 or 0 or something weird, stop, check your work and call Brian.